 2002 CASE LAW

 Kaplan v.
 Fairway Oaks Homeowners Association (2002) 98 Cal.App.4th 715.
-Association is entitled to attorney's fees as prevailing party in election challenge.
+An association is entitled to attorney's fees as the prevailing party in an election challenge.

 Villa de Las Palmas Homeowners Association v.
 Terifaj (2002) 99 Cal.App.4th 1202.
 CC&R amendments recorded after a homeowner has purchased an individual unit are binding on that homeowner.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.